 Programs Related to Naturopathy in the Houston Area

 There are no naturopathy schools in the Houston area.
-However, since naturopathy involves natural techniques including massage and manipulation, nutrition, botanicals and herbals, acupuncture and homeopathy, local schools that offer programs in these disciplines may provide an acceptable alternative to prospective naturopathy students.
+However, since naturopathy involves natural techniques including massage/manipulation, nutrition, botanicals/herbals, acupuncture, and homeopathy, several local schools that offer programs in these disciplines may provide an acceptable alternative to prospective naturopathy students.

-This article looks at three schools that are no more than 30 minutes from the city center and the programs they offer.
+This article looks at three schools that are no more than 20 miles from Houston's city center and the programs they offer.
 It also includes a table of information about the schools that could be useful to prospective students.
 This table relates facts such as enrollment, tuition, graduation rates and the percentage of first-year students receiving financial aid.
-At the end of the article is a little information on some other schools in the Houston area that offer relevant programs.
+At the end of the article is a little information on the naturopathy school that is closest to Houston.

-- A master's degree in acupuncture and Oriental medicine is available at the American College of Acupuncture and Oriental Medicine (ACAOM).
-This college, about 12 miles from downtown, provides training in traditional Chinese medicine (TCM) along with integration of TCM into mainstream biomedicine.
+- A master's degree in acupuncture and Oriental medicine embedded in a doctoral program is available at the American College of Acupuncture and Oriental Medicine (ACAOM).
+This college, about 10 miles from downtown, provides training in traditional Chinese medicine (TCM) along with integration of TCM into mainstream biomedicine.

-- Texas Chiropractic College, which offers a Doctor of Chiropractic degree, is the fourth oldest chiropractic college in the country, boasting cutting-edge facilities and innovative cooperative rotation programs and participation with conventional medicine.
+- Texas Chiropractic College, which offers a Doctor of Chiropractic degree, is the fourth oldest chiropractic college in the country, boasting cutting-edge facilities, innovative cooperative rotation programs and participation with conventional medicine.
 The Council on Chiropractic Education accredits this college's doctoral program.
-It is approximately 21 miles from Houston's downtown area.
+It is approximately 15 miles from Houston's downtown area.

 Comparison of Schools